-The Group ensures that we have sufficient funds to meet our contractual and regulatory financial obligations, as well as to undertake new transactions.
+The objective of liquidity risk management is to ensure that there are sufficient funds to meet contractual and regulatory financial obligations as well as to undertake new transactions.

-Our liquidity management process involves establishing liquidity risk limits, appropriate liquidity management policies, and contingency funding plans.
-In addition, the Group maintains ample and diversified funding sources and regularly accesses the wholesale financial markets.
-These processes are subject to regular reviews to ensure adequacy and appropriateness.
+Our liquidity management process involves establishing liquidity management policies and limits, regular monitoring against liquidity risk limits, regular stress testing, and establishing contingency funding plans.
+These processes are subject to regular reviews to ensure that they remain relevant in the context of prevailing market conditions.